PlasmaDrifter/Emulator-Web-Catelog/README.md

 ## About

 **ROM Cat** is a fast, lightweight web catalog and launcher for your retro and modern ROM collection.
-It runs in your web browser, providing an interactive dashboard with cover art, system filtering, instant search, favorites tracking, one-click game launching into your local desktop emulators (Flatpak, AppImage, Windows `.exe`, or native binaries), and customizable themes.
+It runs in your web browser, providing an interactive dashboard with cover art, system filtering, instant search, favorites tracking, one-click game launching into your local desktop emulators (Flatpak, AppImage or native binaries), and customizable themes.

 ---